Greggs Plc (GRG) Ord 2p

 Consumer services companies are medium-risk in terms of ESG, and very few companies are excelling at managing them.
 That leaves plenty of opportunity for forward-thinking firms.
 The primary risk-driver is product governance.
 The impact of their products on society, labour relations and environmental concerns are also key risks to monitor.

-According to Sustainalytics, Greggs’ management of material ESG issues is average.
+According to Sustainalytics, Greggs’ management of material ESG issues is strong.

 Greggs’ overall ESG reporting is not up to par with leading reporting standards, though it has appointed a board-level responsibility for overseeing ESG issues.
 A very strong environmental policy and a decent whistleblower programme are in place.
 Executive-level compensation could benefit from some elements being explicitly linked to sustainability performance targets.